 Genesis Mechanical heating and air conditioning is a company dedicated to customer satisfaction.
 Our goal is to provide a service that is affordable and worthy of customers’ trust.
 Genesis designs and installs the right duct system in a particular circumstance, offering comprehensive service, and we stand behind our work.
 We also provides tankless water heaters and gas piping.
-Genesis is certified in Air Balancing through National Comfort Institute and is a member of Refrigeration Service Engineering Society.
+Genesis is trained in Air Balancing through National Comfort Institute.

 Consumer Education Message

 Hi!
 This is Stephen Peele.
 Thanks very’ much for reading this article.
 I’m grateful for the opportunity to provide you with information about heating and cooling systems and help you choose a heating and cooling contractor.

 My wife Glenda and I are the owners of Genesis Mechanical Inc. I’ve been in business for over 15 years and have 20 years’ experience in the heating and air industry.
 In that time, I’ve learned that most consumers don’t know the difference between what makes a good efficient heating or cooling system and a bad one.
 In fact, people have so many misconceptions about heating and cooling equipment that I decided to offer this consumer education message so when you select a heating or cooling contractor, you can make an informed intelligent decision.

 In just a moment, I’ll share with you some costly misconceptions about heating and cooling equipment.
 Plus I’ll offer some recommendations.
 And I’ll give you questions you should ask a contractor before you invite him into your home.

 As long as it’s running it’s O.K.